bocoup/web-platform-contribution-guide/src/interviews.rst

 * humility, to know that there are other people whose work is better than yours and whose input is useful to your work; and to be comfortable with that rather than disheartened or intimidated by it
 * patience and stubbornness, to learn in depth all the relevant materials; to keep working at hard problems and working through all the details and all the issues
 * integrity, to prepare thoroughly and to do thorough work; to speak up when there's some thing to add, question, or correct in the discussion; and to keep working at a solution, and to keep soliciting and integrating feedback, until one is found that truly reflects the design intentions of the technology and is thoroughly worked out, rather than going with a rough idea that seems good enough for some people
-* the desire to do good, because the goal Web standards is to make the Web a better place for everyone
+* the desire to do good, because the goal of Web standards is to make the Web a better place for everyone
 * a focus on the future and the world, because due to Web-compat constraints, the decisions, and the quality or sloppiness of our work, is embedded in this worldwide platform forever.

 The main advice I'd give to other people starting out is: